SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Numerical Validation

 \subsubsection{Resonance and Anti-resonance Peaks}

-Regardless of the chosen functional basis, the system displays a sequence of resonance and anti-resonance peaks in time, which is characteristic of systems with a high number of \ac{DoFs} \cite{Ewins1999}.
-The frequency range of this sequence slightly varies with the strain mode.
+Regardless of the selected functional basis, the system exhibits a sequence of resonance and anti-resonance peaks over time, a behavior characteristic of systems with a high number of degrees of freedom (DoFs) \cite{Ewins1999}.

-Concerning the torsion $\kappa_x$, the sequence starts with an anti-resonance peak at $\SI{0.6}{\hertz}$ and ends at $\SI{5}{\hertz}$ with the lowest anti-resonance peak.
-The highest resonance peak can be found at $\SI{1.75}{\hertz}$ and is invariant to the choice of the functional basis.

-In Fig. \ref{fig:torsion_bode}, the Bode diagram of the polynomial $\kappa_x$ is presented.
-The phase diagram shows the distinct behavior of the constant component ($\nu = \SI{0}{\meter^{-1}}$) compared to the other harmonics.

-At the first anti-resonance peak, the phase of the constant component decreases smoothly, while the other harmonics exhibit a rapid phase shift.
-Near the highest resonance peak, the phase of all harmonics increases rapidly.
-Subsequently, the phase decreases again at the last anti-resonance peak.

-As previewed in the strain analysis (Fig. \ref{fig:strain_analysis}), the bending and shear modes are coupled, exhibiting similar sequences of resonance and anti-resonance peaks.
-Since resonance and anti-resonance phenomena are associated with constructive and destructive interference, it is valuable to examine the phase.
-Fig. \ref{fig:hsupport_bode} presents the Bode diagram for the couples $\kappa_y, \sigma_y$ and $\kappa_z, \sigma_y$, where the phase changes rapidly at the resonance and anti-resonance peaks.

-For the first pair, the phase plot shows that the two phases decrease continuously with an offset of $\pi$.
-Conversely, for the second pair, the phases vary in sync.
-This behavior reflects the interference patterns observed in the static case during the strain analysis.
-The shear $\sigma_y(\nu = \SI{10}{\meter^{-1}})$ exhibits an intense anti-resonance peak at $\SI{4.8}{\hertz}$ which results in a phase increase of $\pi$.
-As a consequence, the phase difference in both of the pairs converges toward destructive interference.

-Another observation from Fig. \ref{fig:stft_time} is that the peak frequencies exhibit slight variations when using the Gaussian basis.
-While the first spatial harmonics of the Gaussian basis behave similarly to those of the other bases, the higher harmonics display peaks at neighboring frequencies.
-For instance, in the torsion mode at $\nu = \SI{50}{\meter^{-1}}$, the first anti-resonance peak occurs at $\SI{0.4}{\hertz}$ instead of $\SI{0.6}{\hertz}$.
-Similarly, for $\kappa_z$, the spatial harmonic $\nu = \SI{5}{\meter^{-1}}$ exhibits an anti-resonance peak at $\SI{12.5}{\hertz}$, which is the highest peak in frequency across all strain modes and bases.
+These resonance and anti-resonance peaks are intrinsically associated with vibrational phenomena, defining the conditions under which the system undergoes constructive or destructive interference in response to a sinusoidal input.
+In the case of the curves $\bm{\Xi}\left(j \bar{k}, \, j\omega\right)$, each spatial harmonic $\bar{\nu}$ possesses a distinct dynamic behavior, characterized by specific resonance and anti-resonance frequencies.

+The differences among spatial harmonics arise from the choice of strain basis, which governs the distribution of deformation energy across spatial modes.
+For instance, while the polynomial basis distributes energy according to an inverse proportional law ($\propto \frac{1}{jk^{h + 1}}$, where $h$ denotes the order), the Fourier basis concentrates deformation energy in selected harmonics—specifically, in this case, $\nu = \SI{1}{\meter^{-1}}$ and $\SI{2}{\meter^{-1}}$.

+The system exhibits a principal resonance peak at approximately $\SI{1}{\hertz}$, particularly evident in the bending modes.
+Unlike in the static regime, the constant component of the bending mode becomes significant at the harmonic $\nu = \SI{1}{\meter^{-1}}$.
+All harmonics display comparable resonance peaks, resulting in complex deformation patterns during these vibrations.